 The financial instrument is being measured at amortized cost.
-Given the Company has an obligation to redeem the preference shares in 5 years at \$0.74/share, the effective interest was accreted for the redemption amount and accrued cumulative dividends that was settled after March 31, 2021.
-On April 19, 2021, the TSX Venture Exchange approved the settlement of \$47,437 in accrued dividends via issuance of 126,492 common shares at the price of \$0.375.
-Of the \$47,437 accrued dividends, \$14,156 were owed to certain directors of the Company (see Note 18).
+Given the Company has an obligation to redeem the preference shares in 5 years at \$0.74/share, the effective interest was accreted for the redemption amount and accrued cumulative dividends that will be settled in the future.

+As at March 31, 2022, the Company had accrued dividends of \$22,872 (2021: \$39,814).